sourcenetwork/defradb/docs/cli/defradb_client_rpc.md

 ## defradb client rpc

-Interact with a running DefraDB gRPC server
+Interact with a DefraDB gRPC server

 ### Synopsis

-Interact with a running DefraDB gRPC server as a client.
+Interact with a DefraDB gRPC server as a client.
-This command allows you to add replicators and more.

 ### Options